Bashir1999/alzheimers_data/README.md

-Relationship between Physical Activity and Alzheimer's Diagnosis: https://vizhub.com/Bashir1999/physical-activity-alzheimers
+### Relationship between Physical Activity and Alzheimer's Diagnosis:
+https://vizhub.com/Bashir1999/physical-activity-alzheimers

 <img width="780" alt="Screenshot 1403-08-08 at 17 15 06" src="https://github.com/user-attachments/assets/9e2ced6f-e77e-4992-b3f4-f4d402f29449">

-Across all levels of physical activity (Active, Barely Active, Highly Active, Moderately Active), the "Diagnosis Negative" group consistently has a higher number of patients than the "Diagnosis Positive" group.
+<br /> Across all levels of physical activity (Active, Barely Active, Highly Active, Moderately Active), the "Diagnosis Negative" group consistently has a higher number of patients than the "Diagnosis Positive" group.
 This suggests a trend where higher physical activity levels are associated with a reduced likelihood of an Alzheimer’s diagnosis.
 Among the Moderately Active and Active groups, the difference between "Diagnosis Negative" and "Diagnosis Positive" is the most pronounced, indicating that moderate to high physical activity might offer protective benefits against Alzheimer’s.

 The Barely Active group has the smallest difference between "Diagnosis Negative" and "Diagnosis Positive" counts, suggesting that low physical activity levels may correlate with a higher risk of Alzheimer’s.
 The smaller gap in this category could imply that insufficient activity could be a potential risk factor.